Hubrian5/315-Project/README.md

   b) Forgot password

 2. Home Page with Topics
-3. Thread of topic(Reply, Quote-Reply, Delete, Edit, Access Profile)
+3. Thread of topic(Reply, Quote-Reply, Delete, Edit, Access Profile, Return to home page) 6 interaction elements
 4. User Profile (Can be accessed from any page)

    a) Edit Password